lume/lume/README.md

 </p>

 SamsaraJS is a library for building _continuous_ user interfaces.
-A continuous UI is one where many visual elements are animating gradually and in coordinated ways.
-For example, the opacity of a nav bar fading with the displacement of a hamburger menu translating to a user's swipe gesture.
+A continuous UI is one where many visual elements are animating in coordinated ways.
+For example, you may want to fade the opacity of a nav bar while a settings menu is translated by a user's swipe gesture.
+Or maybe you want to blur and scale a banner image when a user scrolls some content past its limits, and add a springy bounce at the end.

-Historically speaking, the web was made for _point and click_.
-With the invention of fingers our interfaces have evolved to _point and move_.
-We no longer _click_ **next**, we _scroll_ down.
-We no longer _click_ **delete**, we _swipe_ away.

 Building these interactions and maintaining performance is hard, and SamsaraJS is here to help.
 It supports